-Applications for IOLTA/EAF funding are generally available online in early-April for the subsequent grant year and are due in mid-May.
+Applications for IOLTA/EAF funding are generally available online in early-April for the subsequent grant year and are due in mid-June.
 See sample applications, guidelines, and contact information for our grant program.

 The legal aid grant program was established in 1984 to distribute Interest on Lawyers’ Trust Account (IOLTA) revenue to nonprofit legal aid organizations, in accordance with California Business and Professions Code section 6210, et seq. (the Statute).
 Each year, the State Bar of California awards approximately $30 million in IOLTA and Equal Access Fund (EAF) grants to approximately 100 nonprofit organizations.